Workmen's huts

 the footpath connecting the

-village with the stone huts.
+village with the stone huts

-on the Theban cliffs in
+The play of shadows on the Theban cliffs in the late afternoon.

 None of the paths